Neonatal infection

+Signs and symptoms

+Signs and symptoms of infection include respiratory distress, temperature instability, irritability, failure to thrive, and skin rashes.

 Etiologies

 Early-onset sepsis (EOS), defined as onset of symptoms within 72 hours of life, is generally caused by transmission of pathogens from the female genitourinary system to the fetus.
-Pathogens can infect the fetus via vertical transmission(direct transmission through the placenta in utero) or infection during delivery as fetus passes through vaginal canal.
+Pathogens can infect the fetus via vertical transmission (direct transmission through the placenta in utero) or infection during delivery as fetus passes through vaginal canal.

 Late-onset sepsis (LOS), defined as onset of symptoms after 72 hours of life, is generally caused by transmission of pathogens from the environment after delivery.
 Infants requiring intravascular catheters and other invasive procedures are at increased risk for developing LOS.

 There are many etiologies of neonatal infection, including bacterial, viral and fungal pathogens.
 The source of infectious bacteria and other pathogens is often the maternal gastrointestinal and genitourinary tract.
 Many of the maternal infections with these organisms are asymptomatic in the mother.
 Other maternal infections that may be transmitted to the infant in utero or during birth are bacterial and viral sexually transmitted infections.
 The infant's ability to resist infection is limited by its immature immune system.
 In addition, the immune system of the neonate may respond in ways that can create problems that complicate treatment, such as the release of inflammatory chemicals.
 Congenital defects of the immune system also affect the infants ability to fight off the infection.

 Bacteria

 Bacteria found in the maternal gastrointestinal or gastrourinary tracts can commonly lead to neonatal infection.
 Bacterial infections may present as fetal distress at birth (including signs of tachycardia, temperature instability or difficulty breathing), neonatal sepsis, or neonatal meningitis.
 Infections that develop during NICU admissions are more commonly coagulase-negative staphylococci, especially in infants with indwelling catheters.
-Infections that develop one month after the birth of the infant are more likely due to Gram-positive bacteria and coagulase positive staphylococci.
+Infections that develop one month after the birth of the infant are more likely due to gram-positive bacteria and coagulase positive staphylococci. ...

-Group B Streptococcus (GBS)
+Group B streptococcus (GBS)

 Group B streptococcus (GBS), also named Streptococcus agalactiae, is a bacteria typically identified as the cause of the majority of early-onset infections in the neonate.
 GBS is an encapsulated gram-positive cocci that colonizes the gastrointestinal and genital tracts of pregnant women.
 Maternal infections are usually asymptomatic.
 This pathogen is vertically transmitted (transmitted directly from the mother's vagina into the infant's amniotic fluid after onset of labor).
 Due to the high prevalence of GBS, routine screening for the bacteria occurs during pregnancy.
 If the bacteria is found in the maternal GI / GU tract, mothers will receive IV antibiotic (usually penicillin or ampicillin).